inclusive-design/adaptive-palette/docs/devDoc/Storage.md

-The interface names the app's own operations rather than generic get/set, so each backend can use what its store is good at: a cursor in IndexedDB, a real table in SQL. `readMessages(limit)` returns the newest `limit` records, oldest first.
+The interface names the app's own operations rather than generic get/set, so each backend can use what its store is good at: a cursor in IndexedDB, a real table in SQL. `readMessages(limit)` returns the newest `limit` records, oldest first. `readMessagesAfter(afterId, limit)` returns up to `limit` records with an id greater than `afterId`, oldest first; "Suggest updates" uses it to read each message once.

 `destroy()` removes the store itself rather than emptying it. `clearAll()` is what "Clear all saved data" uses: the app keeps running, and its database stays in place. `destroy()` is what "Erase all